KilianMYSPRO/gymFamily/walkthrough.md

 ### 6. Weight Tracking
 - Added a "Log Entry" button in the Profile tab to track your body weight over time.
 - Added a "Body Weight" chart in the Analytics tab to visualize your progress (loss or gain).
+- **Recent History**: You can now see your last 5 weight entries in the Profile tab.
+- **Delete Entries**: Added a delete button (trash icon) to remove incorrect weight entries.
+- **Improved Feedback**: The "Changes saved successfully!" message is now more prominent.

 ## Verification Results